marinasundstrom/raven/docs/syntax-tree.md

     // Omitting members such as LeadingTrivia and TrailingTrivia and FullWidth

-    // There is also a method for creating a Red node equivalent.
+    // There is also a method for creating the equivalent Red node wrapper.
 }
 ```